 Ms Elizabeth Martin is a Toronto based, professional accountant with a strong background in international exploration and mining companies.
-Ms Martin has held senior management positions in base metal and precious metal companies such as Northgate Mines Inc., Western Mining Corporation Limited, IAMGOLD Corporation and High River Gold Mines Ltd.
+She has held senior and executive management roles in base metal and precious metal companies such as Northgate Mines Inc., Western Mining Corporation Limited, IAMGOLD Corporation and High River Gold Mines Ltd.

-Ms Martin is currently a director of Aura Minerals Inc and Manicouagan Minerals Inc. Ms Martin is past Chair of the Board of St. John's Rehabilitation Hospital and is currently on the Board of Directors of Sunnybrook Health Sciences Centre, both located in Toronto.
+Ms Martin is currently on the Board of Aura Minerals Inc. She is past Chair of the Board of St. John's Rehabilitation Hospital and is currently on the Board of Directors of Sunnybrook Health Sciences Centre, as well as the HealthCare Insurance Reciprocal of Canada, all located in Toronto.